andySigler/nodela/README.md

 ###Features

-####Drag and Drop `.brd` Eagle File Into Interface
+####Run straight from your `.brd` Eagle File

 No need to export from your Eagle design file.
-Simple drag and drop your `.brd` file into the browser, and your design will be parsed.
+Simply drag and drop your `.brd` file into the browser, and your design will be parsed.
 The interface is currently searching for only three things in your design file:

  - Wires (pre-designed toolpaths)
  - Part Holes